-Patients who have been diagnosed with prostate cancer or who have been previously treated with radiation therapy and may potentially have recurrent prostate cancer may be candidates for this treatment.
+Patients who have been diagnosed with prostate cancer, or who have been previously treated with radiation therapy, may have recurrent prostate and may be candidates for HIFU treatment.

-- Men with initial presentation of organ-confined recurrent prostate cancer (Clinical Stage T1c or T2a only), who have been treated with external beam radiation.
+- Men with initial presentation of organ-confined recurrent prostate cancer (Clinical Stage T1c or T2a only) and who have been treated with external beam radiation

 - Negative bone scan